boenshao/leetcode-difficulty-rating-extension/README.md

 ## Introduction

-Replace Leetcode problem's difficulty with a more precise contest rating.
+Replace Leetcode problem's difficulty with a more precise contest rating sourced from [here](https://github.com/zerotrac/leetcode_problem_rating).

 The green/yellow/red text color is preserved, so you can still tell the official difficulty.

-By default, `N/A` will be shown if no rating is available for the problem.
+Problems in 1st-62nd weekly contests and problems that did not come from contests don’t have rating data and `N/A` is shown by default.
 You can change the setting in the extension popup.

 ## Preview